doanndev/GoldenGameDoc/websockets/GameRoomHookNotPagination.md

    - Check if there's a PENDING session for the room
    - Verify session hasn't expired

+5. **User Already in Room**
+   - Use `checkJoinerInRoom` to verify user status
+   - Check if user is in another room with active session
+   - Verify session expiration (3-minute timeout)

 ### Debug Tips

 1. **Enable Console Logging**